tomjnixon/yarp/README.md

 cell whose value depends on it is automatically recomputed.

-Using `yarp` you can define values, and functions acting on those values, which are automatically reevaluated when changed.
+Using `yarp` you can define values, and functions acting on those values, which are automatically re-evaluated when changed.
 For example:

     >>> from yarp import Value, fn